Learn About Medicaid Costs and Coverage

 - Chiropractic services

 - Optometry services

 The above list represents services that are not covered by Medicaid on a federal level.
 This can mean, however, that an applicant’s state can elect to cover these costs using state funding.
 Once an applicant is approved for Medicaid coverage, then he or she will learn in detail the types of Medicaid insurance he or she is eligible to receive.
 Individual states may feature a wide range of optional Medicaid covered services offered to approved applicants.
 However, some non-essential medical services, such as elective cosmetic surgery, are never covered by Medicaid.
-You can download our complimentary guide to learn more about optional Medicaid benefits today.
+You can download our free guide to learn more about Medicaid benefits today.